xinhuang/xinhuang.github.com/_posts/2014-10-19-clang-playground-finding-declarations.md

 compare it with the _main file ID_.
 If they are equal, that means it's defined in our source file.

+## Conclusion

+This is how a Clang tool is made using LibTooling C++ API.
+Hope you enjoy working through LibTooling with the example.

 _All the source code can be found here: [clang-playground]._